peterjpxie/glances_influxdb_grafana/README.md

 # glances_influxdb_grafana
-Install and setup Glances + Influxdb + Grafana on Ubuntu 16.04 or above
+Install and setup Glances + Influxdb + Grafana on Ubuntu 16.04 or above to monitor server performance with dashboards.